ThatGuySam/customer-chat-for-facebook/README.md

 This is a plugin for Facebook's Customer Chat so you can try the Official Facebook Messenger on your own Wordpress site!

-You can also open the chat via a special button with the follow shortcode:
+You can also open the chat via a special button with the following shortcode:
 `[ccfb_toggle]`

 And with custom text and class: